Taylor Clarke: Kansas City Royals

 On December 1, 2021, Clarke signed a major league contract with the Kansas City Royals.
 In 47 appearances for the Royals in 2022, he registered a 4.04 ERA with 48 strikeouts and 3 saves across 49.0 innings of work.

 Clarke made 58 appearances for Kansas City in 2023, posting a 5.95 ERA with 65 strikeouts and 3 saves across 59.0 innings pitched.

 Milwaukee Brewers

 On December 14, 2023, the Royals traded Clarke to the Milwaukee Brewers in exchange for minor leaguers Cam Devanney and Ryan Brady.
 On March 30, 2024, Clarke underwent surgery to repair a torn meniscus in his right knee, ruling him out for 6–8 weeks.
 He was designated for assignment following the acquisition of Aaron Civale on July 3.
 Clarke cleared waivers and was sent outright to the Triple–A Nashville Sounds on July 7.
 He elected free agency on October 9.

 Kansas City Royals (second stint)

 On December 12, 2024, Clarke signed a minor league contract with the Kansas City Royals.
 He began the 2025 season with the Triple-A Omaha Storm Chasers, recording a 4.40 ERA with nine strikeouts over 10 games.
 On May 1, 2025, the Royals selected Clarke's contract, adding him to their active roster.
+He made 51 appearances during the regular season, compiling a 1-1 record and 3.25 ERA with 44 strikeouts and one save across 55 1/3 innings pitched.
+On November 21, Clarke was non-tendered by Kansas City and became a free agent.

+Arizona Diamondbacks (second stint)

+On January 15, 2026, Clarke signed a one-year, $1.55 million contract with the Arizona Diamondbacks.